The awards listed below are open to applicants at the PhD level only. They are listed in alphabetical order under the deadline month.

 Mirzayan Graduate S&T Fellowship Program at the National Academies of Sciences, Engineering and Medicine

-Applications are currently being accepted for the 2017 session.
+Please update to read: Applications will soon open for the 2019 session.
 The Mirzayan Fellowship offers graduate students the opportunity to spend 12 weeks at the Academies in Washington, DC learning about science and technology policy.
-The session will last from January 19 – April 9, 2016, and each Fellow will receive a stipend of $8500.
-For more information, contact: email@example.com
+The session will last from January 22 – April 12, 2019, and each Fellow will receive a stipend of $8500.
+For more information, contact: firstname.lastname@example.org

 Science of Science and Innovation Policy Doctoral Dissertation Research Improvement Grants

 The Science of Science & Innovation Policy (SciSIP) program supports research designed to advance the scientific basis of science and innovation policy.
 The program funds research to develop models, analytical tools, data and metrics that can be applied in the science policy decision making process and concern the use and allocation of scarce scientific resources.
 For example, research proposals may develop behavioral and analytical conceptualizations, frameworks or models that have applications across the broad array of science and innovation policy challenges.
 Proposals may also develop methodologies to analyze science, technology and innovation data, and to usefully convey that information to a variety of audiences.
 Proposals that create and improve science, engineering and innovation data, including the design of new metrics and indicators, particularly proposals that demonstrate the viability of collecting and analyzing data on knowledge generation and innovation in organizations, are encouraged.